BrianHenryIE/bh-wp-logger/README.md

 * Paging and filtering
 * Hyperlinks in messages
 * Log notice should dismiss when the log page is visited
+* Record timestamp the logs were last viewed at, make the plugins.php link bold if new logs are present.

 # Status